Nutrition and Sports: Essential for Building Lean Muscle

 Salmon

-Salmon is a great choice for building muscle and overall health.
-Each 3-ounce (85-gram) serving of salmon contains approximately 17 grams of protein, about 2 grams of omega-3 fatty acids, and a host of important B vitamins.
-Omega-3 fatty acids play a key role in muscle health and may increase muscle gain during exercise.
+Salmon is an excellent option for muscle building and overall health.
+A 3-ounce (85-gram) serving provides roughly 17 grams of protein, around 2 grams of omega-3 fatty acids, and a range of essential B vitamins.
+Omega-3 fatty acids are particularly beneficial for muscle health, potentially enhancing muscle growth during exercise.

 Chicken breast